Matheuskempa/matheuskempa.github.io/_posts/2024-04-30-Oracle Data Mart Project.md

 ```
+**Dimensions and Fact**

-**Dimensions and Fact**: The data is processed to be loaded into their respective dimensions.
+The data is processed to be loaded into their respective dimensions.
 After all the dimensions are fully loaded, we proceed to load the fact table.
 For that, I've created some procedures.
 These procedures load the data already treated inside the dimensions and the fact, and generate a log register.
 Here's an example of the DDL for the procedures:

 > **Procedure's DDL:**